Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Vector field energy estimates

 It remains to separately consider the regions $C_{TS}$ with $1 \leq S\ll T$, in which case we use the null form structure via the representation \eqref{rewrite1}

 Again we interpolate between $L^2$ and $L^\infty$ to get $L^4$ but this time in $C_{TS}$.
 This is acceptable because the $Z$ vector fields are well adapted to $C_{TS}$.
-We harmlessly commute $\Tau$ inside $Z$ at the expense of much better error terms.
-Consider for instance the middle term above:
+We harmlessly commute $\Tau$ and $\partial$ with $Z$ at the expense of much better error terms.
+The bootstrap assumptions \eqref{boot1.1} and \eqref{boot2.1} yield that